Touch Football is now one of the largest sports

 Mixed teams will be considered and catered for at the discretion of the coordinator.

 Rule modifications are outlined in the Association’s Touch Competition Handbook

 EACH SCHOOL MUST PROVIDE AT LEAST ONE REFEREE.
 This referee will not necessarily be scheduled to referee matches involving your school and therefore must not also be a team supervisor.
 Your nominated referee will be allocated officiating duties by the carnival organiser on the day.

-An elite Championship Competition runs on one of the carnival days (usually the Wednesday) for Year 5/6 Girls and Year 5/6 Boys only.
-This Elite competition allows for one boys and/or girls team per school.
+A Championship Competition runs on one of the carnival days (usually the Wednesday) for Year 5/6 Girls and Year 5/6 Boys only.
+This Championship Competition allows for one boys and/or girls team per school.

-Teams in the Elite Competition must have a maximum of 10 players.
+Teams in the Championship Competition are permitted a maximum of 10 players.